ceejbot/soulsy/README.md

 - [imgui](https://github.com/ocornut/imgui)

 There are a number of development conveniences in the [justfile](https://just.systems), including build and archive recipes for Powershell. `cargo install just` if you do not have it.
 Because I am more comfortable on Unixes than on Windows, some recipes are written in Bash.
+The just recipes can build, copy to a test mod directory, update version numbers and tag a new release, and build archives for upload to the Nexus.

 `cargo --doc open` displays programmer documentation for the Rust side of the plugin.
 The C++ side is commented, but not to the same degree.